matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 In this syllabus, the following four estimation techniques are described.

-**Estimation based on ratios.** In this metrics-based technique, figures are collected from previous projects within the organization, which makes it possible to derive “standard” ratios for similar projects.
-The ratios of an organization’s own projects (e.g., taken from historical data) are generally the best source to use in the estimation process.
+**Estimation based on ratios.** In this metrics-based technique, figures are collected from previous projects within the organisation, which makes it possible to derive “standard” ratios for similar projects.
+The ratios of an organisation’s own projects (e.g., taken from historical data) are generally the best source to use in the estimation process.
 These standard ratios can then be used to estimate the test effort for the new project.
 For example, if in the previous project the development-to-test effort ratio was 3:2, and in the current project the development effort is expected to be 600 person-days, the test effort can be estimated to be 400 person-days.

 **Extrapolation.** In this metrics-based technique, measurements are made as early as possible in the current project to gather the data.
 Having enough observations, the effort required for the remaining work can be approximated by extrapolating this data (usually by applying a mathematical model).
 This method is very suitable in iterative SDLCs.
 For example, the team may extrapolate the test effort in the forthcoming iteration as the averaged effort from the last three iterations.